 Ingredients

-- 1 pound green beans washed and stems removed
+- 1 pound green beans or asparagus, washed and stems removed

 - 8 cups water